The Head of Learning at OLMC is

 OLMC offers a comprehensive range of VCE units in the key learning areas.
-Students develop individual programs of study after a comprehensive selection process supported by staff and parents.
-At OLMC students will normally undertake 24 units over two years.
+Students develop individual programs of study after a thorough selection process supported by staff and parents.
+At OLMC students will normally undertake 24 units over two or three years.
 The actual subjects offered are listed separately.

 Pathway 2: VCE Including VET – Vocational Education and Training

 Our College is a member of the Northern Melbourne VET cluster, a group of 30 secondary schools that share resources in the organisation and delivery of a wide range of VET certificates.
-Students may undertake one VET study with either their VCE or VCAL subjects (see below).
-Some of the courses available are Textiles Production, Recreation, Hospitality, Beauty and Allied Health at the Mercy Hospital, Heidelberg.
+Students may undertake one or more VET studies as part of their VCE or VCAL course.
+Students may use the cluster, the school or local TAFEs to access VET subjects.

 Pathway 3: VCAL – Victorian Certificate of Applied Learning